jintaoyugithub/Shift/README.md

 ### 2024.11.20

 - [x] Add UI support!
-- [ ] Refactor the code, to make right mouse click to `add density` and left mouse click to `add velocity`
+- [x] Refactor the code, to make right mouse click to `add density` and left mouse click to `add velocity`

 **Note**: When mouse clicks then add source, so you should dispatch the add source compute shader when the mouse is clicked, may be that can solve the bug of `multiple clicks after releasing the mouse`.

-- [ ] Add the boundary code
+- [x] Add the boundary code
-- [ ] Change the velocity calculation from `collocated grid` to `staggered grid`
+- [x] Change the velocity calculation from `collocated grid` to `staggered grid`
-- [ ] Calculate divergence, instead of storing velocity at the center of each cell, stroing the velocity at the edge cell.
+- [x] Calculate divergence, instead of storing velocity at the center of each cell, stroing the velocity at the edge cell.

 **Note**: check the function `ProjectGaussSeidel` in [FluidSim](https://github.com/hughperkins/UnityFluidSim-pub)

-- [ ] Use horizontal component and vertical component of the velocity instead of using whole vec2
+- [x] Use horizontal component and vertical component of the velocity instead of using whole vec2
 - [ ] Finish the velocity component first, including `add velocity`, `advect` and `project`
+    - [x] add velocity
+    - [x] project
+    - [ ] advect

 ### 2024.11.21

-- [ ] Need to implement the glfw mouse button callback to make sure glfw send the mouse event to the imgui
+- [x] Need to implement the glfw mouse button callback to make sure glfw send the mouse event to the imgui

 ### 2024.11.24

 - [ ] interpolate the color

+### 2024.11.25

+- [ ] finish `advect` function, we can run interpolate in `afvect` first, then add advect
+- [ ] add camera movement
+- [ ] interpolate the velocity after `add source`

 ## Bugs & Questions